Also known as: Minimal change nephrotic syndrome, Nil disease, Lipoid nephrosis or Idiopathic nephrotic syndrome of childhood

-In minimal change disease, there is damage to the glomeruli -- the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
-The disease gets its name because this damage isn't visible under a regular microscope.
+In minimal change disease, there is damage to the glomeruli.
+These are the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
+The disease gets its name because this damage is not visible under a regular microscope.
 It can only be seen under a very powerful microscope called an electron microscope.

 Minimal change disease is the most common cause of nephrotic syndrome in children.
 It is also seen in adults with nephrotic syndrome, but is less common.

-The cause is unknown, but the disease may occur after:
+The cause is unknown, but the disease may occur after or be related to:

 Minimal change disease does not reduce the amount of urine produced.
 It rarely progresses to kidney failure.

-The doctor may not be able to see any obvious outward signs of the disease, other than swelling.
-Blood and urine tests reveal signs typical of nephrotic syndrome, including:
+The doctor may not be able to see any signs of the disease, other than swelling.
+Blood and urine tests reveal signs of nephrotic syndrome, including:

-Corticosteroids can cure minimal change disease in most children.
-Some patients may need to stay on steroids to keep the disease in remission.
+Medicines called corticosteroids can cure minimal change disease in most children.
+Some children may need to stay on steroids to keep the disease from returning.